Mouse not being detected or working in Windows

 - Expand the mouse (mice) option in Device Manager by clicking the + symbol.

-- Remove all mice listed by highlighting each device and pressing the delete key on the keyboard.
+- Remove all mice listed by highlighting each device and then pressing the Delete key on the keyboard.

 If the mouse still does not work in Normal Windows, follow the basic troubleshooting steps for your version of Windows.